joshuanallen/election-analysis/README.md

     - Denver County's **306,055** votes accounted for **82.8%** of the total vote count.
     - Arapahoe County's **24,801** votes accounted for **6.7%** of the total vote count.
 - **County with highest turnout:**
-    - Denver county had the highest voter turnout
+    - Denver County had the highest voter turnout

 ## Use of script for future elections in Colorado
 The script written to analyze the provided election data can be more widely used by the Colorado Board of Elections in any future election.

+### Repurposing of current variables
 This script is scalable to intake any election data and break it out by location, whether it's city, district, or regional level data.
 For example, in a city-wide election, the script can be altered to show results by borough.
 In this case, we would repurpose the objects associated with "county" data and rename them to output election data broken out by borough.
 To repurpose or current script, we would need to alter the following lines.

+### Repurposing of script to include additional data
-This script can be also be altered to intake additional data columns and allow for dissecting election data even further.
-For example we can ingest demographic data in an additional column.
-By ingesting demographic data it would allow us to break out the election results and provide a summary for each individual demographic.
+This script can be altered to intake additional data columns and allow for more slicing of the election data.
+For example, we can ingest demographic data in an additional column allowing us to break out the election results and provide a summary for each individual demographic.

-**Code callout for demographic data organization:**
-We can separate the demographic data (e.g.gender) using a similar code structure analyzing the county level data.
+We can separate the demographic data (e.g.gender) using a similar code structure analyzing the county level data seen below.

 At line 23 we can intialize demographic list and dictionary.